 Air traffic controllers that work from air traffic control (ATC) towers are responsible for ensuring a safe distance between all aircraft, both in the air and on the ground, to prevent accidents.

-Top air traffic management and air traffic control systems suppliers
+Top air traffic management companies and air traffic control system suppliers

 Also listed are providers of ATC training simulators, air traffic management training and consulting services, air navigation software solutions, and headsets and audio devices.